 Paradise at Last?

 After I tried to muster what was left of my dignity and we decided to take a taxi with the others in our group to the beach.
 “Finally,” I thought, “maybe I can just sit on the beach by the sand and relax a little.”
 Upon arriving at a row of hotels and resorts our driver informed us that we would need to walk the rest of the way and that the ocean was just a few blocks down the road.

 Well, 5 miles later and completely delirious we finally reached the beach and the crystal clear waters that we dreamed of.
 I was ready to dip my toes in and feel the cool water on my aching feet when I felt a large punch in the back and felt my body go underneath the waves.
 The feeling of my lower half hitting the salt water nearly had me in tears.
 Kallsy, had tackled me apparently thinking that the water would refresh me and my spirits and as I arose from the sea, I closed my eyes and said: “Please God, just take me now.”

 Seeing my obvious discomfort she realized she had made a mistake and I wasn’t about to lay out on the bare sand at risk of getting sand in my shorts so we walked to a nearby hotel that had a public restroom (THANK YOU) and a proper chair to sit on.
 That’s when a grand idea hit us, we could lounge by the hotel pool for the day, we were technically tourists after all so who would notice?

-We found our friends and had access to pools with waterfalls, a swim up café, hot tubs, and a nearby beach for the rest of the day.
-It was glorious and I even got a small nap in on a lounger.
+We found our friends and had access to pools with waterfalls, a swim-up café, hot tubs, and a nearby beach for the rest of the day.
+It was glorious and I even got a small nap in on a lounge chair.
 Sorry if you think less of us, we were reckless college students after all.